How helpful was this page?

 These preferences are used to create, modify, and remove the Circulation Groups that are used for collecting focused circulation statistics.
-The Circulation Group Codes established here will appear in the Circulation Groups roll-down, which is accessed by entering “CG” or “CN” into the command line of the main Circulation window; Circulation Groups are also assigned and changed using these commands.
-Circulation Group Codes can be eleven characters long and are sorted alphabetically.
+The Circulation Group Codes established here will appear in the Circulation Groups dialog in Circulation, which is accessed by entering “CG” or “CN” into the command line of the main Circulation window; Circulation Groups are also assigned and changed using these commands.
+Circulation Group Codes can be 11 characters long and are sorted alphabetically.

 - Add.
-Click this button to access the Add Circulation Group roll-down, which allows you to create and save a new Circulation Group codes.
-You can specify the short Code should be unique and short (remember, up to eleven characters long); it may include the initials of the teacher for which the Circulation Group was created.
+Create and save new Circulation Group codes.
+You can specify the short Code should be unique and short (remember, up to 11 characters long); it may include the initials of the teacher for which the Circulation Group was created.
 The Description (e.g. “Beck - Second Period Class”) should depict the specifics of the Circulation Group and might include the course name, the name of the teacher, the classroom number, the period in which the class is taught, or any other relevant information.
 When you are finished, click OK to continue.

 - Remove.
 Click this button button to remove a selected (i.e. highlighted) Circulation Group.
 When a Circulation Group is currently in use, it can not be removed; all items checked out with an assigned Circulation Group must be checked back in before the Circulation Group Code / Description can be removed.

 - Edit.
-Opens the Edit Circulation Group roll-down, which allows you to make changes to an existing Circulation Group code.
-You can modify or rename the existing short Code (remember, only eleven characters long) and Description pertaining to the Circulation Group.
-A copy whose Circulation Group has been modified or renamed from this roll-down will retain all previous Circulation Group designations and just assimilate the new name—existing circulation records will be updated.
+Make changes to an existing Circulation Group code.
+You can modify or rename the existing short Code and Description pertaining to the Circulation Group.
+A copy whose Circulation Group has been modified or renamed from here will retain all previous Circulation Group designations and just assimilate the new name—existing circulation records will be updated.

 Create a Circulation Group